Ingredients

 Turn out and handle

-Lightly flour your work surface.
-Gently turn the dough out.
+Lay down parchment paper, lightly flour the work surface.
+Gently turn the dough out so the top is down.
 If large surface bubbles appear, carefully pop them without fully deflating the dough.

 Rest uncovered for 15 minutes so it relaxes.